Back to Lab

 Learning Goals

-This project is a departure from my usual B2B work.
-I want to explore:
+This project was a departure from my usual B2B work.
+I wanted to explore:

-• B2C with gamification: Leaderboards, energy systems, sticker collections, and reward loops that drive engagement without exploiting users
+• B2C with gamification: Sticker collections, nugget economy, trust scores, and reward loops that drive engagement without exploiting users

-• Mobile development: This will be my first mobile app, alongside a web version
+• Mobile development: My first React Native app, built with Expo alongside a Django web version

 Design Philosophy

-The experience should feel like passing a handwritten note—something tactile and delightful.
-Rich colors, classic novel-style typography, and a writing UX that makes you want to craft a message.
+The experience feels like passing a handwritten note—something tactile and delightful.
+Warm cream backgrounds, rich brown tones, classic serif typography, and a writing UX that makes you want to craft a message.

 Stickers are central to the gamification.
-Users earn points through engagement (writing notes, responding, daily check-ins) and spend them in a sticker shop.
-There are also milestone stickers for membership duration and receiving positive feedback.
-When you unlock something or receive a message, the app should absolutely spike your dopamine.
+Users earn Nuggets through engagement (writing notes, responding, daily check-ins, receiving hearts) and spend them in a sticker shop.
+There are also achievement stickers for milestones.
+When you unlock something or receive a message, the app spikes your dopamine with burst animations and haptic feedback.

 The vibe is intentionally silly.
 IBS is a serious disease, and sometimes the best way to cope is through poop jokes and a supportive community that gets it.